Looking at skyline of NYC

 • 9/11 Memorial and Museum

-Save on Admission to NYC Field Trip Attractions
+Save on admission to NYC field trip attractions

 Hop-on Hop-off Big Bus New York Tour

-Image of City, Urban, Road, Street, Plant, Potted Plant, Neighborhood, Jar, Planter, Pottery, Vase, Downtown, Metropolis, Cityscape, Person, Bus, Vehicle, For school trips that are looking to introduce students to the cultural and architectural diversity of New York, a bus tour can be very handy.
-A hop-on hop-off option like this can be used to get between attractions (especially some of the big ones like museums), but it's also a good choice for informative and educational narration should you choose to stay on with the whole group.
-Choose from the Uptown or Downtown bus routes depending on which other attractions you want to see with your group.
-Getting In: Big Bus New York tickets are available with the New York City Explorer Pass.
+For school trips that are looking to introduce students to the cultural and architectural diversity of New York, a bus tour can be very handy.
+A hop-on hop-off option like this is a good choice for engaging and educational narration should you choose to stay on as a group.

 American Museum of Natural History

 One of the best educational attractions in NYC is the American Museum of Natural History.
 Practically every student in the greater Tri-State area has been here on a field trip at some point!
-It's filled with learning opportunities, special exhibits, and over 34 million objects in their collections.
-Some of their top attractions include the Milstein Family Hall of Ocean Life and the David H. Koch Dinosaur Wing.
-They also offer specific opportunities for class trip planning, including specialized tours and more.
-Getting In: American Museum of Natural History tickets are available with the New York City Explorer Pass.
+The museum is filled with learning opportunities and special exhibits, and it boasts over 34 million objects in its collections.

 Guggenheim Museum